V-Nathir/The-origin-of-a-late-type-galaxy-Cosmological-simulations/README.md

 The free trial can be found in the folder [Mock_trial_version](https://github.com/V-Nathir/The-origin-of-a-late-type-galaxy.-Cosmological-simulations./tree/main/Mock_Trial_Version).

-The code is modular, it is mean that exists a main script that use others with specific functions.
+The code is modular, This is mean that exists a main script that use others with specific functions.
 The main script is named as CentralGalaxy.py or Mock_CentralGalaxy.py in the free trial version.
 The tree-root of the scripst that uses is:

 - CentralGalaxy.py use :
   - Def_CentralGalaxy: contains the algorithm for the mass center calculation (when the name of a scrip is "def_name" this mean that "name"-scrip uses a lot this code.)